cedric-kiama-wachira/Software-Engineering/README.md

 TodaY I Will work on implementing TimescaleDB using Patroni as an operator since cloudnativePG has issues.

 adding more packages and improving the custom docker build

+custom docker build is coming well, I want to add its timescaledb-toolchain and it depend on pgrx built using rust I also need to install https://pgbackrest.org/user-guide.html  for backup and recovery and also any extensions for sharding